 Jack Russell Coat Colors & Shedding

 Unlike some breeds, such as the Pug, the colors of the Jack Russell Terrier doesn’t really affect the amount of shedding.
 The Jack Russell can come in just three color variations: white, white & tan or black & white.

 Because Jack Russells are predominantly white, they’ll most likely shed white fur.
-That being said, a home with primarily dark furniture may notice the shedding much more than one with lighter-color furniture.
+That being said, a home with mostly dark furniture may notice shedding much more than a home with light-color furniture.
 Just something to keep in mind.

 After having lived with my housemate’s Jack Russell Terrier for so long, I’ve noticed his shed fur is not very noticeable.
 We rarely see strands of hair.
 And when we do, it’s always most apparent on the floor which is a dark brown.

 4 Reasons Why Jack Russells Shed A Lot

 Jack Russells will shed like most dog breeds.
 Even hypoallergenic dog breeds will slowly lose strands of hair – like with humans.
 This is almost unavoidable unless you decide to go with a hairless dog.

 However, why is it that Jack Russell Terriers shed more than other dog breeds?
 We looked into all the reasons why these little dogs may be shedding.
 Some factors depend on coat type and nutrition, but it’s mostly all genetics and natural.

 Believe it or not, not all coat types shed the same.
 As we mentioned, there are 3 types of coats: the smooth, broken and rough.
 The rough coats are similar to broken coats, but just a bit longer with the wiry hair.

 According to countless owner testimonials, smooth-coated Jack Russells shed more.
 In general, it seems logical that shorter hair tends to shed less.
 This isn’t always true, but it does apply for the Jack Russell Terriers.